On Tate conjecture for the special fibers of some unitary Shimura varieties: The conjecture on special cycles

 \subsection{Known cases of Conjecture~\ref{Conj:main}}

-Conjecture~\ref{Conj:main} is largely inspired by the work of second and the third authors \cite{tian-xiao1} and \cite{tian-xiao2}, where they proved the analogous conjecture for (the special fibers of) the Hilbert modular varieties (assuming that $p$ is inert in the totally real field).
+Conjecture~\ref{Conj:main} is largely inspired by the work of second and the third authors \cite{tian-xiao1} and \cite{tian-xiao2}, where we proved the analogous conjecture for the special fibers of the Hilbert modular varieties assuming that $p$ is inert in the totally real field.

-Another strong evidence for Conjecture~\ref{Conj:main} is the work of Vollaard and Wedhorn \cite{vollaard-wedhorn}, where they considered certain stratification of the supersingular locus of the Shimura variety for $GU(1,s)$ for $s\in \NN$ at an inert prime $p$.
-They proved that the supersingular locus is the union of copies of some Deligne-Lusztig varieties; however, they were looking at a very different way to parametrize these Deligne-Lusztig varieties.
+Another strong evidence of Conjecture~\ref{Conj:main} is the work of Vollaard and Wedhorn \cite{vollaard-wedhorn}, where they considered certain stratification of the supersingular locus of the Shimura variety for $GU(1,n-1)$ with $s\in \NN$ at an \emph{inert} prime $p$.
+What concerns us is the case when $n-1$ is even.
+In this case, it is hidden in the writing of \cite[Section~6]{vollaard-wedhorn} that one gets a correspondence (in the notation of {\it loc. cit.})

+Note that $I(\AAA_f) \simeq \GG(\AAA_f)$.
+Here $N_n$ is a certain Deligne--Lusztig variety.
+In \cite{vollaard-wedhorn}, the parameterizing space, namely the first term in \eqref{E:correspondence VW}, is interpreted very differently, in terms of Bruhat--Tits building.
 The method of this paper should be applicable to their situation to verify the analogous Conjecture~\ref{Conj:main}.
-In fact, in their case, there will be only one collection of cycles, but the computation of the intersection matrix (only essentially one entry in this case) of them needs some non-trivial Schubert calculus similar to Section~\ref{S:fundamental-intersection-number}.
+In fact, in their case, there will be only one collection of cycles as given by \eqref{E:correspondence VW}, but the computation of the intersection matrix (only essentially one entry in this case) of them needs some non-trivial Schubert calculus similar to Section~\ref{S:fundamental-intersection-number}.